rcdexta/react-trello/README.md

 It is possible to make the entire board editable by setting the `editable` prop to true.
 This switch prop will enable existing cards to be deleted and show a `Add Card` link at the bottom of each lane, clicking which will show an inline editable new card.

-Check out this story and it's corresponding source code for more details:
+Check out the [editable board story](https://rcdexta.github.io/react-trello/?selectedKind=Editable%20Board&selectedStory=Add%2FDelete%20Cards&full=0&down=0&left=1&panelRight=0) and its corresponding [source code](https://github.com/rcdexta/react-trello/blob/master/stories/EditableBoard.story.js) for more details.